taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 Statement stmt = conn.createStatement();
 Random r = new Random();

+// In the INSERT statement, the VALUES clause allows you to specify a specific column; If automatic table creation is adopted, the TAGS clause needs to set the parameter values of all TAGS columns
 TSDBPreparedStatement s = (TSDBPreparedStatement) conn.prepareStatement("insert into ? using weather_test tags (?, ?) (ts, c1, c2) values(?, ?, ?)");

 s.setTableName("w1");

+// set tags
 s.setTagInt(0, r.nextInt(10));
 s.setTagString(1, "Beijing");
 int numOfRows = 10;

+// set values
 ArrayList<Long> ts = new ArrayList<>();
 for (int i = 0; i < numOfRows; i++){
     ts.add(System.currentTimeMillis() + i);